Codeception/codeception.github.com/docs/03-Modules.markdown

 Every `see` or `dontSee` function requires at least one assert.
 Codeception uses PHPUnit assertions.

 ### Assertions
-You can define asserts by using assertXXX functions, from the `PHPUnit/Framework/Assert/Functions.php` file.
+You can define asserts by using assertXXX methods of module.
-In case your application conflicts with one of these functions, you can use PHPUnit static methods from the PHPUnit_Framework_Assert class to define asserts.
+Codeception uses PHPUnit asserts.
+So in case you miss some of asserts you can use PHPUnit static methods from the `PHPUnit_Framework_Assert` class for more.

 {% highlight php %}